adinata15/wiridis_intern/coding_standard.md

 ### Top/file-level comments

 A file may have a top-level file overview.
-A copyright notice , author information, and default [visibility level](#jsdoc-visibility-annotations) are optional.
+A copyright notice , author information, and default [visibility annotations](#visibility-annotations) are optional.
 File overviews are generally recommended whenever a file consists of more than a single class definition.
 The top level comment is designed to orient readers unfamiliar with the code to what is in this file.
 If present, it may provide a description of the file's contents and any dependencies or compatibility information.
 Wrapped lines are not indented.

 Example: